 - Are there guidelines on creating, managing and preparing my data for sharing?

-Further information is available from pages on Creating and Managing data.
-Also see the detailed Create and Manage FAQ covering formats, storage, consent, access conditions and copyright.
+Further information is available from the UK Data Service web pages on creating and managing data.
+Also see our detailed create and manage FAQ covering formats, storage, consent, access conditions and copyright.

-- Can you tell me more about your self-archiving repository, ESRC Data Store?
+- Can you tell me more about your self-deposit repository, ReShare?

-ESRC Data Store is a self-archiving system hosted by the UK Data Archive.
-Its focus is the storage and sharing of primary research data from the social and behavioural sciences.
-It was initially set up as a pilot repository and now takes in selected data from ESRC award holders.
+ReShare is a self-deposit system hosted by the UK Data Service.
+It replaced ESRC Data Store in April 2014.
+Its focus is the storage and sharing of primary research data from the social and behavioural sciences and currently routinely takes in data from ESRC award holders.

-All forms of digital data can be deposited in and accessed via ESRC Data Store, including statistical data, databases, word documents and audio-visual materials.
+All forms of digital data can be deposited in and accessed via ReShare, including statistical data, databases, word documents and audio-visual materials.
 Contributors are required to register in order to contribute and upload materials and can assign permissions to individuals and/or groups to enable access to their materials.
-Only researchers holding an ESRC grant can contribute research data to ESRC Data Store.
+At the moment, only researchers holding an ESRC grant can contribute research data to ReShare .

-ESRC Data Store uses a state-of-the-art Open Source repository system based on FEDORA.
+ReShare uses the Open Source repository system based on EPrints, using the ReCollect app for data collections.
 We check all uploaded data to ensure they are virus free, readable and free from rights and disclosure problems.

 How we curate data ↑ TOP